 - Performance Management Committee.
-The Committee's purpose is to meet with the Trust's External Adviser to review the Executive Headteacher's performance targets for the previous year and to agree and set new targets annually and to monitor such targets throughout the academic year. - Pupil Discipline Committee.
+The Committee's purpose is to review the Executive Headteacher's performance through the year. - Pupil Discipline Committee.
 The Committee's purpose is to consider the exclusion of pupils across the Trust in the event of an appeal or permanent exclusion.

 In addition, Local Governing Bodies (LGBs) are in place at all Trust sites.
-LGBs are responsible for monitoring Attendance and Behaviour, Standards and Outcomes, Teaching and Learning and Admissions.
+LGBs are responsible for monitoring Attendance and Behaviour, Standards and Outcomes, Curriculum, Teaching and Learning and Admissions.